bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_3_unfreezing_the_ice_age_notes.md

 	- we don't want to make stuff up (more than we have to)
 		- because (for one) when even scientists make things up it sounds like biblical narratives or myths

-## 3. instead of "started the same and got different" it's more like "started completely different and ended up the same
+## 3. instead of "started the same and got different" it's more like "started completely different and ended up the same"

 ### 3.1. example: mitochondrial eve